 What is the Difference Between Machine Learning and Artificial Intelligence (AI)?

-Although often used interchangeably, AI and Machine Learning are not the same thing.
-Machine learning merupakan part of AI.
+Although they are often used interchangeably, AI and machine learning are not the same thing.
+Machine learning is a subset of AI.

 | Aspect | Artificial Intelligence (AI) | Machine Learning (ML) |